fachryafrz/ryplay/README.md

 [![Ryplay](https://fachryafrz.vercel.app/projects/ryplay/home.png)](https://ryplay.vercel.app)

-# RyPlay – Game Discovery
+# Ryplay – Game Discovery

-RyPlay is a comprehensive gaming platform designed to enhance your gaming experience.
-It allows users to register and log in securely, enabling them to save their favorite games, create a wishlist, and mark games as played.
+Ryplay is a comprehensive gaming platform designed to enhance your gaming experience.
+You can browse, search games with advanced filters and check where a game is available to get/purchase across various game stores.
+You can also save your favorite games, create a wishlist, and mark games as played.

 ## 🔍 How It Works